-We’re in the beginnings of a recession of undefined magnitude.
+We’re in the beginning of a recession of undefined magnitude.

 In addition to the closures of restaurant and retail locations for the past month, the ripple effect has hit tech and media companies with significant cutdowns on ad spend and/ or cutdowns on revenue and, in some cases, large layoffs.